Vivecboots/Jobofcron/README.md

 - ``profile.py`` – data models for the evolving user profile and job preferences.
 - ``skills_inventory.py`` – tracks skills encountered in job descriptions and the resulting outcomes.
 - ``scheduler.py`` – spaces applications over time with configurable breaks.
-- ``storage.py`` – persists profiles, skill snapshots, and the queued application backlog to JSON for iterative learning.
+- ``storage.py`` – persists profiles, skill snapshots, queued applications, and the duplicate-prevention history to JSON for iterative learning.
+- ``job_history.py`` – records where and when you already applied so searches and queueing skip duplicates automatically.
 - ``cli.py`` – a command line utility for updating preferences, adding skills, planning application pacing, generating tailored documents, queueing applications, and sourcing direct-apply leads from Google.
 - ``job_search.py`` – helpers for Google (SerpAPI) and Craigslist searches, including aggregator filtering for company-owned listings.
 - ``job_matching.py`` – heuristics that analyse job descriptions, surface questions for the candidate, and suggest resume updates.